 How to cancel your current car insurance policy

-If you decide you want to cancel your insurance in the middle of your policy period, Minnich suggests obtaining your new coverage, and then once it kicks in, immediately contacting your current auto insurer to cancel that policy.
+If you want to cancel your insurance in the middle of your policy period, Minnich suggests obtaining your new coverage.
+Once it kicks in, immediately contact your current auto insurer to cancel that policy.

-You’ll typically need to request the cancellation in writing, and in many states, your insurer is required to report the cancellation to your state department of motor vehicles.
+You’ll typically need to request the cancellation in writing.
+Your insurer must report the cancellation to your Department of Motor Vehicles in many states.
 That means you should have the proper insurance in place beforehand.

-Common mistakes to avoid when switching car insurance companies
+Don’t make these mistakes when switching car insurance

-Avoid these mistakes which can make switching insurance companies a financial nightmare:
+Avoid these mistakes that can make switching insurance companies a financial nightmare.

-Leaving a coverage gap: Never leave a coverage gap, you want to make sure your new policy is in place before you cancel your old policy.
-A coverage gap leaves you unprotected if you are in an accident between policies, in other words you will be paying for all repairs and medical bills yourself.
+Never leave a coverage gap.
+You want to ensure your new policy is in place before you cancel your old policy.
+A coverage gap leaves you unprotected in an accident between policies.
+In other words, you’ll pay for all repairs and medical bills yourself.